TheOfficialFloW/h-encore/WRITE-UP.md

   sp = loop_end;
 ```

-In ARM there exists the `it (if-then)` instruction which allows us to conditional move a register like `it eq ; moveq r0, r1`.
+In ARM there exists the `it (if-then)` instruction which allows us to conditionally move a register like `it eq ; moveq r0, r1`.
 Unfortunately there is no such gadget available in our executable.
 However, we have got this gadget here:

 ```c